Scientific Name

 How to Grow and Care

 The rules for Graptopetalums care are similar to those for most succulents.
-Container-bound plants thrive in a mixture of peat, sand or other grit, topsoil, and a little bit of compost.
+Container-bound plants thrive in a mixture of peat, sand, or other grit, topsoil, and compost.
 Full sun is the best situation, but they will grow in partial sun with slightly rangy results.

-The Graptopetalums are generally easy to propagate by seeds, leaf cuttings, or offsets.
+The Graptopetalums are generally easily propagated by seeds, leaf cuttings, or offsets.
 Any rosette that breaks off has the potential to root and start a new plant.
-Even a leaf that drops off will root below the parent plant and produce a new rosette quickly.
-The new plant feeds off the leaf until it shrivels up and falls off.
+Even a leaf that drops off will quickly root below the parent plant and produce a new rosette.
+The new plant feeds off the leaf until it shrivels and falls off.
 The new little ghost plant had rooted and sprouted new leaves by then.

 See more at How to Grow and Care for Graptopetalum.